Start Date: June 30, 2018

 Location: 4 miles northeast of Saddle Mountain, Gila NF

 Fuels: Timber (litter, grass and understory)

 General Information: The Owl Fire began on June 30, 2018.
 The fire is located on Aspen Mountain and has crossed FR 209 into Frieborn Canyon in an inventoried roadless area (IRA).
-Heavy fuels will continue to hold heat until substantial rainfall over the area.
+Heavy fuel loads will continue to hold heat.
 The fire perimeter is currently 79% contained.
 The fire will be transitioning from a Type 3 (Incident Management Team (IMT) organization to a Type 4 IMT organization today at 6:00 p.m.

 Smoke: Smoke settles in drainages and washes and begins drifting about 9:00 p.m. and peaking at 6:00 a.m., when they become unhealthy for sensitive groups.
 Smoke-sensitive individuals and people with respiratory or heart disease are encouraged to take precautionary measures such as leaving windows closed.
 For more information on air quality and health impacts due to wildfire smoke, please visit the New Mexico Department of Health website at https://nmtracking.org/fire.